Starke427/Wazuh/README.md

 # build_install_scripts.sh

 This script automates the creation of installation scripts for the different operating systems.
 The wazuh_setup script already does this, but this is helpful for already deployed instances.
 The script will ask for your instance IP and authentication password and build installer scripts for CentOS/RedHat, Debian/Ubuntu, MacOS and Windows.
+These agent install scripts are configured to set up TCP connections back to the Wazuh server; if UDP is to be used then the script must be modified accordingly.

 # rename_agents.sh